dabrahams/magoo/ImplementationNotes.md

   code.
 For example, normally I'd mark a type's API as `public` (even if the type was `private` to some other scope).
 Instead, I've left most APIs `internal`, relying on an `@testable import` to expose them to test files.

+- `Value` is an existential protocol rather than an `enum` primarily so there can be an is-a relationship between `Type` and `Value`.
+There's no reason `Type` couldn't also be a protocol, but one loses the maintainability advantage of switch coverage testing.
+Trade-offs.

 ## Things that should definitely be fixed at some point (IMO).